AnastasiiaPetrus/Theoretical-Quantum-Advantage-Why-to-build-a-Quantum-Computer-/climate_and_environment_ScienceDirect_log_file.md

 **[The logic of policies for energy price regulation in the future: A synergistic developmental perspective based on energy and carbon markets](https://www.sciencedirect.com/science/article/pii/S1364032125006136)**
 Xing Zhou et al.
-- Explainable Machine Learning Framework
+- XGBoost
+- SHAP
-- Analog Simulation
+- Analog simulation
-- Policy Simulation
+- Policy simulation

 ---